nawarian/The-PHP-Website/source/_posts_en/3-you-thought-you-knew-php-generators.blade.md

 tasks to run and how it polls for changes on I/O operations, allowing you to perform async programming with PHP.

-The thing is that this Event Loop is very special because **it is not only an event loop**.
+The thing is that this Event Loop from Amp is very special because **it is not only an event loop**.
 It also watches for yielded values and **expects your callback function to be a Generator function**!

-So besides doing the whole task queue thing and monitoring I/O operations to keep you unblocking the main thread, it will also handle values you yield.
+So besides doing the whole tasks queue and monitoring I/O operations to keep you unblocking the main thread, it will also handle values you yield.